WSU Performance Groups for Percussionists

 - WSU Percussion Ensemble: The group tests your skills on all the percussion instruments (mallets, drums, timpani, accessories, ethnic instruments).
 Programs include works such as traditional literature (Varese, Cage, Harrison, Chavez, Cowell), world percussion (African, Asian, Brazilian), orchestral transcriptions, jazz and pop music.

 If you have questions, please feel free to contact the Washington State University School of Music at (509) 335-3898.
-Or e-mail David Jarvis at email@example.com.
+Or e-mail Christopher Wilson at firstname.lastname@example.org.